 4) Use Other Keyword Tools

-Ubersuggest is a keyword research tool by Neil Patel which allows you to find negative keywords related to your subject matter for free.
+Ubersuggest is a keyword research tool by Neil Patel which allows you to search for keywords related to your subject matter for free.

 In the example below, I used “dentists” as my search term.
 You’ll notice in the results, the keywords “dentists for dogs” and “dentists job” both appeared.
 Your goal is to bring new patients into your dental practice.
-You’re not a veterinarian and – not a job search site – this makes “dogs” and “job” negative keywords that should be added to our list.
+You’re not a veterinarian and you’re not trying to attract job seekers – this makes “dogs” and “job” negative keywords that should be added to our list.

 5) Use a Free Library Resource - referenceUSA

 If you can take advantage of your local library and the Reference USA subscription which it may have to find out pertinent information about your competitors.
-This tool may be free if you’re a US resident depending on where you live.
+This one of the best tools it is free.

 I then click on “View Results” to see all the general dentists in the Greensboro, NC area.